 - Basilica of Sant’Ambrogio

-One of Milan’s iconic symbols, an impressive Romanesque church with 1000 years of history dedicated to the city’s patron saint.
+One of Milan’s iconic symbols, an impressive Romanesque church with 1000 years of history dedicated to the city’s Patron saint.

-- Church of San Maurizio al Maggiore
+- Church of San Maurizio al Monastero Maggiore

-Also known as "the Sistine chapel of Milan", this church close to the historic centre is known for its breath-taking artwork, awe-inspiring frescos and luxurious gold embellished interior.
+Also known as the Sistine Chapel of Milan, this church close to the historic centre is known for its breath-taking artwork, awe-inspiring frescos and luxurious gold embellished interior.

-CONTEMPORAARY ART MUSEUMS
+CONTEMPORARY ART MUSEUMS

 - Museo del Novecento